Roger Kerr (footballer): Coaching career

 Kerr coached the colts (under-19) team for three years from 2002 to 2004, which included two premierships, before being appointed senior coach of for the 2008 WAFL season.
 He was sacked after round six of the 2009 season after Claremont lost their first five games.

 Personal life

-His daughter, Sam Kerr, has represented the Matildas (the Australian women's soccer team), was named MVP of the National Women's Soccer League in the US in 2017 and was the Young Australian of the Year in 2018.
-His son, Daniel Kerr, played football for the West Coast Eagles in the Australian Football League (AFL).
+His daughter, Sam Kerr, is the Matildas (the Australian women's football team) captain, was named MVP of the National Women's Soccer League in the US in 2017 and was the Young Australian of the Year in 2018.
+She currently plays for Chelsea Football Club.
+His son, Daniel Kerr, played for the West Coast Eagles in the Australian Football League (AFL).

 In January 2007, Kerr and his son Daniel were charged with assault following a party in Perth.
 Reports suggested that Kerr's daughter complained about being touched inappropriately by another partygoer and a fight erupted soon after on the street.
 He was found guilty of assault and fined, but was acquitted of two more serious charges of assault occasioning bodily harm.
 Daniel pleaded guilty to assault occasioning bodily harm and was fined $2000 over the attack.